hasic-haris/chemical-reaction-data/README.md

 ## Scripts
 The ***scripts*** directory is primarily meant to illustrate how to utilize the ***chemical_reaction_data*** package to download, extract and prepare open-source chemical reaction data.
-The line `export PYTHONPATH=$PYTHONPATH:"/path/to/project/root/directory"` is a reminder to add the path to the project root directory to the `PYTHONPATH` variable to make the package visible before running the scripts.
+The first line of each script is just a reminder to add the path to the project root directory to the `PYTHONPATH` variable to make the package visible before running the scripts.

 ## Supported Data Sources